djbieber/stratifyd-user-guide/docs/source/advancedoptions.rst

 Sentiment
 ~~~~~~~~~

-Signals Provides an out-of-the-box sentiment package that is trained on a breadth of data sources however, you have the ability to customize sentiment to tailor results to your specific use case.
+Stratifyd Provides an out-of-the-box sentiment package that is trained on a breadth of data sources however, you have the ability to customize sentiment to tailor results to your specific use case.

 Certain terms are generally neutral, but when used in the context of a specific data-set or industry, always have a sentiment associatd with them.
 Or vise-versa, some terms are very negative generally, but are actually commonly used industry lingo among certain data-sets.